ilpropheta/ilpropheta.github.io/README.md

   - organized my first meetup - the first Italian C++ Community meetup, in Milan
   - facilitated a workshop for the first time, at *AgileDay 2014*
   - attended *Meeting C++* for the first time - my first C++ event ever
-  - signed up for [HackerRank](https://www.hackerrank.com/) for the first time.
-Started practicing a bit
+  - signed up for [HackerRank](https://www.hackerrank.com/) for the first time
 - 2015
   - recorded my first *podcast*, for *dotNetPodcast*
   - given my first keynote session ever, at *Italian C++ Meetup in Pordenone*